 An estimated 25,000 asylum seekers live in the shadow of the nation's capital.
 These men, women and children come to the U.S. because of circumstance--not choice.

 Who is an asylum seeker?

 An asylum seeker is a person who applies for refugee status from the safety of the U.S. It is not illegal to seek asylum.

 A broken system

 From Persecution to Destitution

 Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and significantly delays permission to work.
-Asylum seekers endure tremendous hardship as they wait for their legal cases to be considered.
+Asylum seekers face tremendous obstacles in their pursuit for legal protection.